 Parliament considered several abortion bills in the 10 years from 1974 to 1983.
 Two were passed.

 The Hospitals Amendment Act 1975 was a direct response to AMAC.
 It limited provision of abortion to licensed hospitals.
 The act forced AMAC to close, but it re-opened after buying a private hospital.
 The act was later ruled invalid for technical reasons.

 Labour MP Mary Batchelor was the only member of Parliament to oppose the Hospitals Amendment Act 1974.
 ‘There are 83 men and four women voting on this bill’, she said, ‘and the men will never have to carry anything heavier in their bellies than a good meal.’1

-Women had to see their doctor, then two medical consultants, both of whom had to agree that her physical or mental health made an abortion necessary.
+Women had to see their doctor, then two medical consultants, who had to agree that her physical or mental health made an abortion necessary.
 It was also necessary to find a surgeon to perform the operation.

 Counselling had to be available for the woman, and some clinics required women to see a clinic-employed counsellor.
 The Abortion Supervisory Committee was formed to appoint certifying consultants and licence abortion clinics.

-The Contraception, Sterilisation and Abortion Act 1977 forced AMAC to close for several months.
-Within days, women set up the Sisters Overseas Service (SOS).
-SOS helped women travel to Australia for abortions in 1978 and 1979.
+The Contraception, Sterilisation, and Abortion Act 1977 forced AMAC to close for several months.
+Within days, women set up the Sisters Overseas Service, which helped women travel to Australia for abortions during 1978 and 1979.